Strikeransh/Devops-task/README.md

 Step 2.
 Create the EKS cluster and attache the default roles.<br>
 Step 3.
 Assign the Iam role to jenkins server to access the AWS service or use Iam user.<br>
 Step 4.
 Configure the nodes for EKS cluster. (we are using AWS fargate)<br>
-Step 5: Install above mentioned tools on AWS EC2 server. ( use script.bat file for all required installation).<br>
+Step 5: Install above mentioned tools on AWS EC2 server. ( use setup.bat file for all required tool installation).<br>
 Step 6: Configure the jenkins tools.<br>
 Step 7.
 Install below plugin on jenkins<br>
   a.
 Github Plugins<br>